-And finally, key updates from the AMHCA 2018 conference: In addition to some really great program content, this conference highlighted some trends for us to pay attention to in WA and nationally.
-Stay tuned for upcoming updates that we will include in newsletters.
+And finally, key updates from the AMHCA 2020 conference: In addition to some really great program content, this conference highlighted some trends for us to pay attention to in WA and nationally.
+Stay tuned for updates that we will include in newsletters.

 Please join us for our monthly meetings to connect with other clinical mental health counselors, learn about how to use your particular skill to advocate for the profession, and get involved locally to serve as you further develop in your profession.